bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 firmware versions as long as care is taken to account for any minor differences.

-The build environments tested were using the cross compilation suite based on gcc versions 11.2.0 and
 These instructions should not be followed "blindly".
 If you have already made other custom changes to your Seagate Central software via the command line, such as installing other cross compled software, then